-For those that don't know, our son Eden is showing traits of autism and is quite behind on his speech and language development.
+For those that don't know, our son Eden is showing traits of autism and is getting help with his speech and language development.
 The local support organisations have been very positive - the Local NHS Trust, Hull City Council have been nothing but helpful, Eden gets to go to a couple of classes each week, one run by the local Childrens Centre and one by a charity called KIDS, which is all good.

 Anyhow we've now been invited to a TAF meeting.
 The thinking behind the meeting is that all of the professionals that are involved with Eden meet, discuss what actions should be taken, and assign actions to people.
 Sounds like an excellent opportunity for collaboration.